Thermal History Asymmetry and Dissipation in Dense Colloidal Microgel Glasses: Introduction:

 Strain amplitude jumps, applied to natural rubber samples reinforced with carbon black particles, displayed the same signatures of structural recovery as seen in glasses under temperature jumps \cite{robin2022glass}.
 Kovacs-like memory was observed in a combined rheology and X-ray photon correlation spectroscopy study of thermoresponsive nanocolloidal suspensions of attractive spheres undergoing gel formation and aging \cite {chen2023memory}.
 The results were verified by implementing a cluster model for gel formation.
 Chen \textit{et al.} modelled the effects of deformation protocols on the nonlinear mechanical response of polymer glasses by implementing a nonlinear Langevin equation (NLE) theory of segmental relaxation \cite{chen2010theory}.
 By altering the balance between aging and mechanical disordering \textit{via} application of different stresses and temperature profiles, the researchers were able to fully rejuvenate the system, thereby erasing the thermal history in the non-equilibrium steady state.
 In a recent work \cite{janzen2024rejuvenation}, researchers demonstrated that thermal cycling in active systems results in both rejuvenation and memory effects.
 However, for experiments with passive systems under the same conditions, memory effects and a complete absence of rejuvenation were reported.

-In the present work, we hypothesised that the mechanical response of dense PNIPAM suspensions can be fine-tuned during heating and cooling processes by applying temperature ramps at different rates, or by applying a fixed temperature ramp rate to suspensions of various concentrations.
-Deformable and compressible PNIPAM particles, synthesised using a polar crosslinker in a free radical precipitation polymerisation process, were observed to shrink abruptly due to the rapid expulsion of water in a narrow temperature range just below the VPTT of 34$^{\circ}$C. We characterised the relaxation of the dense PNIPAM suspensions under temperature ramps applied at different rates by measuring their viscoelastic moduli, G$^\prime$ (elastic modulus) and G$^\prime ^\circ\text{C}$ where it was equilibrated for at least 5 minutes.
-A temperature ramp was next applied to heat the sample to another predetermined 'final' temperature $ T_2 ^\circ\text{C}$ ($T_3>T_1$ ).
-This sample was next cooled at the same ramp rate as implemented in the heating ramp experiment till it reached 'final' temperature $T_2 ^\prime$, were monitored in our study during the heating and cooling temperature ramp experiments.
+In the present work, we hypothesised that the mechanical response of dense PNIPAM suspensions can be fine-tuned during heating and cooling processes by applying temperature ramps at different rates or by applying a fixed temperature ramp rate to suspensions of various concentrations.
+Deformable and compressible PNIPAM particles, synthesised with a polar crosslinker in a free radical precipitation polymerisation process, were observed to shrink abruptly due to rapid expulsion of water in a narrow temperature range just below the VPTT of 34$^{\circ}$C. We characterised the relaxation of the dense PNIPAM suspensions under temperature ramps applied at different rates by measuring their viscoelastic moduli, G$^\prime$ (elastic modulus) and G$^\prime ^\circ\text{C}$, where it was equilibrated for at least 5 minutes.
+After acquiring data at $T_{1}^{\circ}$C for 3 minutes, a temperature ramp was applied to heat the sample to another predetermined target temperature $ T_2 ^\circ\text {C}$, was heated to 35$^\circ\text{C}$, and subsequently cooled to another predetermined temperature $T_3 ^\circ\text{C}$ at the same temperature ramp rate as applied in the heating ramp experiment.
+The temperature difference $\Delta$T$^{\circ}$C (= $T_2$-$T_1$ and $T_3$-$T_2$) was therefore maintained at a fixed value of 5$^{\circ}$C during the heating and cooling ramps.
+After completion of ramp applications in each experiment, the data was recorded for an additional 3 minutes.